SPAC Nation: Insolvency

 In June 2022, it was reported that SPAC Nation had been found insolvent following an investigation by the Insolvency Service and forced to shut down.
 SPAC was deemed to have suspicious or incorrect accounting records, which failed to support its claims of donations or alleged expenditure.
 SPAC was found to have submitted inconsistent information to both the Insolvency Service and the Charity Commission.

 Following the news, Pastor Tobi announced the formation of new church groups, the Freedxm church and the Influxnce church.

-Salvation Proclaimer Ministries Limited trading as SPAC Nation was officially wound-up by order of the High Court on 9 June 2022.
+Despite the 2022 insolvency, the church has also continued to operate using the NXTION Family name.